gmarti-web/gmarti-web.github.io/collections/_posts/2024-11-18-ptw310-industry-subject-matter-knowledge.md

 how to use markup languages, like Markdown, and the command line.
 [Another posting](https://www.linkedin.com/jobs/view/4077064242/?refId=1efc6efe-c88a-4c3c-a1ad-978067e947d8&trackingId=LjmAhZUNRcS0g%2FPIvXEisw%3D%3D&trk=flagship3_job_home_savedjobs) lists "XML-based authoring tools" as a desired skill.

+The Docs as Code mindset has a heavy influence on this industry.
+So, it follows that so many job postings require some experience with a Docs as Code workflow.

-### Common themes of real-world practitioners
+### Common themes among real-world practitioners

 In general, these positions favor candidates that have strong writing skills and relevant experience as a software developer.
-According to LinkedIn, most writers in this industry list experience with Docs as Code tools, like Markdown, git, and peer reviews.
+According to LinkedIn, most writers have experience with Docs as Code tools, like Markdown, git, and peer reviews.
 Many have previous experience as software developers and engineers.

+## Wrap up

+My target industry, cloud computing and infrastructure, has a heavy bent towards programmer writers.
+The most in-demand tools are markup languages, version control systems, and peer reviews.
+This helps their technical writers work along side their programmer audience, often using the same tools.

+Fortunately, my portfolio project aligns well with this technical writer profile.
+I wrote my documents in Markdown and HTML, and I used GitHub as my version control system.
+This kind of example shows how comfortable I am working in the environments that these jobs advertise.